What is Ethanol Fuel?

 In case you were wondering, Ethanol does not occur naturally in any eco-system.
 It is produced through the processes of fermentation and distillation.
 While the energy based use of Ethanol fuel is new, it has been part of our lives for a very long time.
 Fermenting sugar creates Ethanol – knowledge used by our forefathers.
 These days, it comes from crops and plants that are rich in sugar or have the ability to be converted into cellulose and starch.
 Sugarcane, barley, sugar beets, wheat and corn are commonly used for production.

 The process starts by grinding up the crops or plants meant for production.
 After this, the ground up substance is refined to get sugar, cellulose or starch.
-This is then allowed to ferment, thanks to which carbon dioxide and ethanol are produced.
+Sugar from plant material is converted into ethanol and carbon dioxide by fermentation.
+Yeast is normally added to speed up the fermentation process (just the same way alcoholic beverages are produced).
 Once the ethanol is distilled and purified, it is ready for use.
 Having a four-step process like this allows the production to be comparatively cost-effective, which is one big reason for the use of Ethanol fuel in our current economy.

 Ethanol fuel is not a trend that has come in recently and will die out soon.
 Governments and automobile manufacturers have recognized the benefits of using it and are working towards integrating it into everyday use.
 A number of vehicles now come designed with engines that can work with the standard gasoline-ethanol blend.
 All of this because there are many known benefits of using this form of fuel.

 Ethanol fuel is cost effective compared to other biofuels